bengrunfeld/study-notes/web/immutable-js.md

 A Collection of unique values.

 When iterating a Set, the entries will be (value, value) pairs.
-Iteration order of a Set is undefined, however is stable.
+Iteration order of a Set is `undefined`, however is stable.
 Multiple iterations of the same Set will iterate in the same order.

 ### OrderedSet